‘Lawks oh lordy Mrs Carruthers, the vicar has been murdered most foully, his poor head stoved right in with the altar

-In the warm spring of 1936, so continued my most challenging mystery, a mystery so mysterious it would challenge even a superb sleuthing mind such as my own.
+In the warm spring of 1936, so began yet another challenging mystery, a mystery so mysterious it would challenge even a superb sleuthing mind such as my own.
 My trusted confidant and sleuthing sidekick Georgina Woggles, a pleasant if rather unworldly girl would accompany me as we began our investigation into“The case of the trouserless bludgeoned vicar”

-Piddle Trenthide is a pretty village that straddles the banks of the River Piddle in rural Dorset.
+Piddle Nook is a pretty village that straddles the banks of the River Piddle in rural Dorset.
 It is an unremarkable place, with thatched cottages a church and Public House, the Poachers Arms.
 It is unremarkable certainly, except for one strange and terrible fact, it has the highest murder rate in the country.
 A serial killer stalks this village, this village where I have lived my whole life.
 Where I met married and finally buried my late beloved husband Cedric, raised and buried my two terrier dogs Wilf and Pickles and grow my show winning tea roses

-I think the shock of finding the bludgeoned body of the librarian Miss Cox, foully murdered, her body left under a pile of books, her stays and draws removed, may have set off the seizure that ultimately killed him.
-As I buried my beloved Cedric I made a promise that I would find the murderer and bring him or her to justice.
+I think it was the shock of finding the bludgeoned body of the librarian Miss Cox, foully murdered, her body left under a pile of books, her stays and draws removed, that set off the seizure that ultimately killed him.
+And as I buried my beloved Cedric I made a promise that I would find the murderer and bring him or her to justice.
 That was two years ago and since then there had been eleven other murders, each victim bludgeoned and each with their lower garments removed.
 Now the bludgeoned vicar Reverend Timothy Nibbs, makes it thirteen.

 ‘Hmm I think we are missing something Woggles, some vital clue we are overlooking.’